 How to Watch MLB Online Without Cable

-You have a few different ways to watch MLB games without cable.
+There are a few different ways to watch MLB games without cable.

 Finally, you can watch on free over-the-air TV, which won’t get you every game but will snag you a live feed of the games on local broadcast channels like FOX.

-Below is our list of the best ways to watch MLB without cable:
+Below is our list of the best ways to watch MLB without cable.

-Free Over-the-Air TV
+- Free Over-the-Air TV

 Can I Watch MLB on Roku, Fire TV, Apple TV, or Chromecast?